-Due to the relationship between ECPP Services staff and Educational Program staff, comprehensive discussions about philosophies, policies, staffing arrangements and services provided by the ECPP Facility should take place.
-The results of these discussions should contribute to the development of the MOU.
+Due to the close relationship between ECPP Services staff and Educational Program staff, comprehensive discussions about philosophies, policies, staffing arrangements and services provided by the ECPP Facility should take place.
+The results of these discussions should contribute to the development of the MOU and help to avoid conflict/misunderstandings later.

-MOUs should include planning for a consistent approach to remote learning and treatment in times of extended interruption to conventional in-person learning, such as when public health emergencies, pandemics, natural disasters, or other unplanned events force the closure of classrooms or schools.
-MOUs should include plans for implementation, reporting, policies and procedures to support students during full or partial school closures, or under any other periods of remote learning remote learning.
+MOUs must include planning for a consistent approach to remote learning and treatment in times of extended interruption to conventional in-person learning, such as public health emergencies, pandemics, natural disasters, or other unplanned events force the closure of classrooms or schools.
+MOUs must include plans for implementation, reporting, policies and procedures to support students during full or partial school closures, or under any other periods of remote learning.

-ECPP Services staff and ECPP Education Program staff should discuss plans to enable the transition of students from in-person classroom-based learning to remote /virtual learning with minimal disruption in both learning and treatment.
+ECPP Services staff and Education Program staff should discuss plans to enable the transition of students from in-person classroom-based learning to remote learning with minimal disruption in both learning and treatment.